AbdallahBedir/the-movies/README.md

   - classes that maps to a database tables written with typeorm
 - migrations
   - sql queries to update a database schema and apply new changes written with typeorm
+- subscribers
+- classes that can listen to specific entity events, afterLoad, beforeInsert, ...etc
 - utils
   - reusable functions that contains repeated logic, like **request()** to make api requests